LIMUNIMI/ASMD/docs/Installation.rst

 different versions of python and virtual environments with an efficient dependency resolver.

-Since we do not have copyrights for distributing ground-truth, you should recreate it by yourself.
-Next paragraph will explain how you can achieve this.
+During the installation, the provided ground-truth will be extracted; however, you can recreate them from scratch for tweaking parameters.
+The next section will explain how you can achieve this.

 Using Poetry (recommended)
 --------------------------